manojpaneru/manojp121/README.md

 # 👋 Hi, I'm Manoj Paneru

 I'm a passionate frontend developer with experience in creating dynamic and responsive web applications.
-I specialize in modern JavaScript frameworks and libraries, and I'm always eager to tackle new challenges.
+I specialize in modern JavaScript, React.js and Nagular frameworks and libraries, and I'm always eager to tackle new challenges.

 ## 🚀 Skills